vsumit89/store-monitor/README.md

 The project directory is structured as follows:

-app/                # Main application code
-│
-├── db/              # Database-related code and configuration │
+app: This is where the main application code resides.
+It's divided into subdirectories based on functionality for better organization.

+   db: Contains database-related code and configurations.

-├── models/          # Data models and database schema definitions │
+   models: Defines data models and database schema.
-├── routes/          # API route definitions
+   routes: Houses API route definitions.

-│
-├── schema/          # Pydantic schema definitions for request and response validation │
+   schema: Contains Pydantic schema definitions for request and response validation.

-├── service/         # Business logic and service layer │
+   service: Holds the business logic and service layer implementations.

-├── utils/           # Utility modules and helper functions │
+   utils: Contains utility modules and helper functions used throughout the application.

-├── main.py           # Main FastAPI application instance
-│
-├── worker.py         # Celery task script for background processing
-│
+   main.py: The entry point of the FastAPI application.

-images/             # System architecture diagrams and images │ migrations/         # Initial SQL files for setting up initial database tables │
+   images: Store system architecture diagrams and other relevant images here.

+migrations: Contains initial SQL files used for setting up the initial database tables.

-.env.example         # Example environment variables file
-│
+.env.example: An example file that lists the environment variables needed for the application.
+Developers can copy this file and customize it for their local environment.

-docker-compose.yml  # Docker Compose configuration for setting up services │
+docker-compose.yml: Defines the configuration for Docker Compose to set up various services required for the application.

-Dockerfile.dev      # Dockerfile for development environment
+Dockerfile.dev: Dockerfile for creating a development environment container.

-│
-MakeFile            # Makefile with useful commands for development │ pipeline.py         # Script to load data from CSV to DataFrame
+Makefile: Contains useful commands for development tasks, making common tasks easily executable.

+pipeline.py: Script to load data from CSV files into DataFrames.

 ## Steps to run the project